Supporting sustainable entrepreneurship in the life sciences

 And he’s still at it, with an impressive list of successful start-up stories to his name.
 He personally interviews every applicant for the Masters in Bioscience Enterprise programme, to check that they have the ambition and motivation needed to sustain his impressive track record and portfolio.

-It is important for us that we produce high quality graduates.
+It is important for us that we produce high-quality postgraduates.
 The secret to our success is choosing good people who have that extra something – are they going to make a difference to the planet?

 The value of bursaries